 Computer Science is a rapidly evolving subject area, and as the use of computers becomes central to many areas of study and career paths, the usefulness of formal engagement with Computer Science at school is becoming more apparent.

-The current syllabus for the IB Diploma Computer Science course is based around the students developing computational thinking, problem solving and algorithm development skills.
+The current syllabus for the IB Computer Science course is based around the pupils developing computational thinking, problem solving and algorithm development skills.

-As well as the core subjects, students study an optional component, which at St Leonards is Web Sciences, looking at the technologies and languages underpinning the World Wide Web and search engines.
+As well as the core subjects, pupils study an optional component, which at St Leonards is Web Sciences, looking at the technologies and languages underpinning the World Wide Web and search engines.

-Higher Level students look at a broader range of applications of web technologies and control systems.
+Higher Level pupils look at a broader range of applications of web technologies and control systems.

 gcse computer science

 GCSE Computer Science takes a similar approach to the IB course, developing computational thinking, problem solving and algorithm development skills.
 These core areas are applied practically by pupils in an internal assessment project, which serves as the perfect preparation for pupils looking to continue their Computing studies in the Sixth Form.